Flatter, faster: scaling momentum for optimal speedup of SGD: Introduction

-With the recent explosion in size of both models and datasets, training time becomes a question nearly as important as asymptotic generalization error.
-In this context, adaptive gradient methods such as Adam \citep{kingma2014adam} are unilaterally preferred over variants of SGD, even though they are often found to give worse generalization error in practical settings \citep{keskar2017improving,wilson2017marginal} (though extensive hyperparameter tuning \cite{choi2019empirical} or scheduling \cite{xie2022adaptive} can potentially obviate this problem).
+With the recent explosion in size of both models and datasets, training time has become an important consideration in addition to asymptotic generalization error.
+In this context, adaptive gradient methods such as Adam \citep{kingma2014adam} are unilaterally preferred over variants of SGD, even though they often yield worse generalization errors in practical settings \citep{keskar2017improving,wilson2017marginal}, though extensive hyperparameter tuning \citep{choi2019empirical} or scheduling \citep{xie2022adaptive} can potentially obviate this problem.

-This motivates a search for methods to accelerate SGD.
+These two constraints motivate a careful analysis of how momentum accelerates SGD.
 Classic work on acceleration methods, which we refer to generally as momentum, have found a provable benefit in the deterministic setting, where gradient updates have no error.
-However, rigorous guarantees have been harder to find in the stochastic setting, and when they do exist they tend to require strict conditions on the noise \citep{polyak1987,kidambi2018insufficiency} or model class and dataset structure \cite{lee2022trajectory}.
+However, rigorous guarantees have been harder to find in the stochastic setting, and remain limited by strict conditions on the noise \citep{polyak1987,kidambi2018insufficiency} or model class and dataset structure \cite{lee2022trajectory}.

 In this work, we show that there exists a scaling limit for SGD with momentum (SGDM) which provably increases the rate of convergence.